 Some high-tech synthetic tops use activated carbon-treated fabric to hold in the odours and release them during the wash and dry cycle.

-Some baselayers have high collars but those that do are geared more towards winter use, and may be too warm to wear in the summer months.
+Some baselayers have high collars and are generally geared more towards winter use, so may be too warm to wear in the summer months.

 A lighter baselayer with a lower collar is more suitable for warmer weather and can be worn with a high-collared jersey/jacket and neck warmer when the mercury drops.